Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Related Work

 \subsection{Collaborative Work Based on Natural Language}

-\subseclab{nl_collaboration} Research on Human--Robot Collaboration (HRC) has been conducted from various perspectives, including task allocation and enhanced communication.
-Liu~\etal~\cite{liu2024vision}, alongside foundational works like SayCan~\cite{ahn2022do} and Code as Policies~\cite{liang2023code}, realized collaborative assembly by combining large language models (LLMs) for interpreting human instructions and decomposing them into task plans.
+\subseclab{nl_collaboration} Research on HRC has been conducted from various perspectives, including task allocation and enhanced communication.
+Liu~\etal~\cite{liu2024vision} proposed an HRC assembly method enabled by an LLM.
+In general robotic task planning, SayCan~\cite{ahn2022do} grounds LLM-generated actions using robot affordances, while Code as Policies~\cite{liang2023code} generates robot policy code from natural language commands.
 While these approaches focus on discrete task sequences, Liu~\etal~\cite{liu2024enhancing} further proposed a framework that integrates task planning from natural language instructions using LLMs with remote teaching, enabling collaborative work that includes previously unseen motions.
 Furthermore, to address ambiguity in human commands, recent studies such as KnowNo~\cite{ren2023robots} have explored mechanisms for robots to quantify uncertainty and ask clarifying questions.

 Other studies have explored interactive error recovery.
 In the work by Lim~\etal~\cite{lim2024enhancing}, humans provide task instructions to a robot, which interprets the instructions using an LLM, generates motions, and executes assembly tasks.
 When an error occurs, the robot reports the error, and the human provides corrective instructions to enable re-execution.
 Similarly, TidyBot~\cite{wu2023tidybot} utilizes LLMs to infer personalized preferences from user feedback to adapt robot behavior.
 These studies demonstrate the effectiveness of LLMs in handling linguistic feedback and error recovery.

 However, most of these systems rely on reactive human intervention when failures occur.
 They do not provide autonomous mechanisms to verify the logical consistency of inferred actions before execution, nor do they explicitly distinguish between semantic reasoning errors and physical execution failures.
 As a result, robustness in real-time collaborative assembly remains limited.